-Sarasate Sheet Music
+Sarasate Sheet Music and Biography

 He is one of the biggest violin soloists there has ever been.
 His most popular piece is Zigeunerweisen along with his four books of Spanish Dances and the Carmen Fantasy (which he uses themes from Bizets’s Carmen).

 Sarasate was born in Pamplona famous for the bull running festival San Fermín.
-His father was in the military and he taught his son violin lessons at the age of five.
+His father was in the military and taught his son violin lessons at the age of five.
 His first public performance was three years later.
-Sarasate went to Madrid to study with violinist Manuel Rodriguez Sáez, proving popular with court of Queen Isabel II.
+Sarasate went to Madrid to study with violinist Manuel Rodriguez Sáez, proving popular with the court of Queen Isabel II.

 His most performed works are his Spanish Dances Op.
 21, 22, 23, 26.
-He also composed sets of variations that consisted of other composers works arranged for the violin.
+He also composed sets of variations that consisted of other composers’ works arranged for the violin.

-He died on 20 September 1908 at the age of sixty four from chronic bronchitis.
+He died on 20 September 1908 at the age of sixty-four from chronic bronchitis.

 Sarasate Sheet Music Downloads and Further Reading

-On music-scores.com we have ten arrangements of Sarasate’s music including various instrumental versions of Sarasate’s Op.21, 22 and 23 from his collection of Spanish Dances in PDF format.
+On music-scores.com we have ten arrangements of Sarasate’s music including various instrumental versions of Sarasate’s Op.21, 22, and 23 from his collection of Spanish Dances in PDF format.